 Vegan Food for Road Trips

-Ever since COVID reared its ugly head, air travel has been a big no-no.
+When in 2020 COVID reared its ugly head, air travel became a big no-no.

-Road trips, however, are more popular than ever .
+Road trips, however, got more popular than ever!

 While most of your travel buddies can (and will) wolf down taquitos, beef jerky, hot dogs, pork rinds, and grilled cheese sandwiches, you’ll have to take a different route (yes, pun intended).

-And take it from us, you don’t want to go the Doritos-Oreos-and-salted-nuts way.
-No siree bob.
+And take it from us, you don’t want to go the Doritos-and-salted-nuts way—no siree bob.